dominickjoo/dominickjoo.github.io/_pages/cv.md

 * [topology.py](https://github.com/dominickjoo/topology) - A library for interacting with the data structures in research related to invariant circles of surface automorphisms

-* Summer 2021: [Teammate Hunt](https://teammatehunt.com/) - Implemented the webpages for several interactive puzzles; expected to release October 2021 (over 500 teams expected to participate)
+* [Teammate Hunt](https://teammatehunt.com/) - Implemented the webpages for several interactive puzzles; expected to release October 2021 (over 500 teams expected to participate)

 Achievements and Awards